Compare

 Brachiosaurus and the other Morrison Formation giants were ecological engineers on a vast scale.
 A herd of animals this size would have dramatically reshaped the landscape β€” knocking down trees, creating clearings, and opening up habitats for smaller animals.

 Interestingly, the dinosaur you see in many museum mounts labeled 'Brachiosaurus' is actually Giraffatitan brancai β€” a closely related African species once thought to be the same animal.
-The two lived on the same continent before Gondwana began to split.
+The two lived on the same continent before began to split.

 First described1900